 The Diversity and Inclusion team collaborates to deliver regular presentations, trainings, and workshops on foundational and intermediate diversity, equity, and inclusion content to the Berklee community.
-Below is a sample of our offerings:

 - Introduction to the Center for Diversity, Equity, and Inclusion: This session can be integrated into a divisional or departmental meeting, and provides an overview of the center, including core functions, programs, offerings, approaches, and opportunities for engagement.
 This session can be expanded to provide participants with an opportunity to engage in dialogue with staff from the center about thoughts, questions, and ideas about diversity, equity, and inclusion at Berklee.
 These session can range from 30 minutes to 60 minutes depending on the needs of the group.

 - Beginning the Journey: Exploring Foundational Diversity, Equity, and Inclusion Concepts: This session introduces core diversity, equity, and inclusion concepts, and serves as a critical building block for developing a vocabulary and framework of understanding that supports ongoing exploration, conversations, and learning.
 This is a two-hour session.